Aidan-Hennigar/ProxmoxProjects/README.md

 # ProxmoxProjects
-An overview of my processes and setup of my Proxmox server, where I learn and play.
+An overview of my processes and setup of my Proxmox server.

 Remove the remains of what once was.